 Today, the Internet offers us excellent opportunities for networked cooperation in which cooperation is possible even over long distances.
 Like no other tool, social media offers the opportunity to stay in contact over long distances and even to exchange deep emotions.

-That's one of the reasons for the success of Facebook - whatever else you think of the recently criticized blue giant.
-But that's exactly the point: Many people have the disadvantages of this development in mind.
+That is one of the reasons for the success of Facebook - whatever else one might think of the recently criticized blue giant.
+But that is exactly the point: Many people have the disadvantages of this development in mind.

 Fear of change

 In my lectures on social media, I notice again and again how great the need for education is in this regard, so that the Internet is understood as a positive development.

 Because the change scares many people.
 In my books The 110 percent lie and Naked in the net I have dealt in detail with the uncertainties of employees and executives in a rapidly changing everyday working life through digital media:

 Permanent accessibility and alleged permanent communication compulsion, teamwork with spatial separation or constant distractions are stressors that directly affect the performance and thus the productivity of Company influence and which we have to face.